0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 🌍 **Why join?**

 Appsterdam connects people, communities and disciplines.
 Technology is revolutionizing our daily lives and work.
-Astronomy and space exploration were at the origin of many discoveries we take for granted today: data and signal processing, and satellite communication and software solutions.
+Astronomy and space exploration were at the origin of many discoveries we take for granted today: Wifi is a direct a result of radio astronomy and collaboration between medics and radio astronomers resulted better and sharper MRI scans.
+Astronomy is leading in data and signal processing, satellite communication and software solutions, not to mention our insight in the universe of today.

 This is a unique opportunity not only to learn but also to be inspired by the incomprehensible dimensions of our universe.
 Whether you’re working on mobile apps, machine learning, or data processing, you’ll gain new insights.